Measuring Impact

 Orders #

-Clerk tracks all orders from your webshop and gives you two overviews for referencing how we get to the numbers in the Dashboard.
+Clerk tracks all orders from your webshop and gives you a single Orders overview for referencing how we get to the numbers in the Dashboard.
+This page merges the previous Tracked Orders and Order Details sections.

 Orders are listed by their ID, and the time they were placed, so they reflect the listings from your webshop platform.